joaopcoelho/chainz-scripts/README.md

-# What is this?
+# Fork of chainz-scripts

-Just a repo of useful scripts I use on commandline that I want to share with the world.
+Done to update ipynb_to_jekyll.py